 For thousands of years, people have used fragrant flowers, plants, and herbs as incense.
 Using smoke to send prayers out to the gods is one of the oldest known forms of ceremony.
-From the censers of the Catholic church to the Pagan bonfire rituals, incense is a powerful way to let your intent be known.
-You can make your own quite easily, using a blend of herbs, flowers, wood bark, resins, and berries.
+From the censers of the Catholic church to the Pagan bonfire rituals, incense is a powerful way to let the intent of mankind be known to the gods and the universe.
+You can make your own quite easily, using blends of herbs, flowers, wood bark, resins, and berries.
 Learn how to make your own incense by following our simple instructions, and using our easy-to-blend recipe ideas to celebrate the changing seasons.

 Introduction to Incense